tsipkens/mat-tfer-pma/README.md

 ## UBC-tfer-PMA

-The attached functions and script are intended to reproduce the results of the associated paper.
+The attached functions and script are intended to reproduce the results of the associated paper (submitted).
 They evaluate the transfer function of the centrifugal particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
 This is done using a novel set of expressions derived from particle tracking methods and using a finite difference method.
 Information on each file is given as header information in each file, and only a brief overview is provided here.

 ----------------------------------------------------------------------